minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 ### Install dependencies

-* With user "admin", make sure that all necessary software packages are installed
+* With user `"admin"`, make sure that all necessary software packages are installed

   ```sh
   $ sudo apt install libssl-dev